How do I invite people to trash nothing?

 If a post is breaking a rule, please flag the post.

 If another member has broken a rule, please report the member.

 What is freecycling and how does it work?

 The idea of freecycling is to promote the three R's (Reduce, Reuse, and Recycle) by making it easy for people to give away their unwanted but reusable items to people who can use them.

 And the way it works is that there are thousands of locally run, grassroots freecycling groups around the world.
-Once you find and join your local groups, you can post 'Offers' for items you want to give away, or 'Wants' for items you need (as long as you follow some basic rules shown below).
+Once you find and join your local groups, you can post 'Offers' for items you want to give away, or 'Requests' for items you need (as long as you follow some basic rules shown below).